dosco/graphjin/docs/website/docs/example.md

 }
 ```

-## Fetch the discuessions about a product
+## Fetch the discussion about a product

 ```graphql
 query {